 - Stir in the ground cumin, ground coriander, cayenne pepper (if using) and ground ginger if not using fresh ginger, and then add the tomatoes, pumpkin and peanut butter and water and simmer 15-20 minutes until the pumpkin is tender.

 - Turn off the heat and blend until smooth with a hand blender.

 - Return to the heat, add the spinach and cook for another couple of minutes until the spinach has wilted.

-- Serve topped with roughly chopped coriander, roughly chopped peanuts (if giving to over 5's), chilli and fresh lime wedges.
+- Serve topped with fresh sliced chilli, or roughly chopped peanuts (if giving to over 5's).

 - If you want to make it ahead, it will keep in the fridge up to 3 days.